 The Ugandan Government periodically closes tourist areas considered to be at risk of rebel activity.
 Seek local advice about the current situation prior to travel.
 Do not travel between towns after dusk, with the exception of Kampala to Entebbe.

 Driving in Uganda can be hazardous due to poor road conditions, the low standard of vehicle maintenance, bad driving habits, excessive speeds and poor lighting, especially at night.
 Traffic accidents are common and pose a significant risk to tourists.
+According to the World Health Organization, you are five times more likely to be killed in a motor vehicle accident in Uganda than in Australia.
 For further advice, see our

 road travel page.